-Muscles play a key role during exercise and daily life, but have you ever put second thought into those of your pelvic floor?
+Muscles play a key role during exercise and daily life, but have you ever put a second thought into the muscles that stabilize your pelvic floor?

-The pelvic floor muscles form the base of what we commonly call the core, or inner unit.
-They work in unison with the deep abdominal muscles, the back muscles and the diaphragm (an important breathing muscle) to give us postural support and to control pressure inside the abdomen.
-They also play an important role in supporting the pelvic organs, bladder and bowel control and sexual function.
+The pelvic floor muscles form the base of what we commonly call the core or inner unit.
+They work in unison with the deep abdominal muscles, the back muscles and the diaphragm (an important breathing muscle) to give us postural support and control pressure inside the abdomen.
+They also play an important role in supporting the pelvic organs, bladder and bowel control, and sexual function.

 Common pelvic floor dysfunctions that pelvic health physiotherapy can help manage and treat include: